JochenFM/Milestone_2/README.md

 As can be seen, the 'game over' overlay was added for the desktop view whilst the 'click to start' as well as the 'victory' and 'prize' overlays were sketched out as a comment in the original Balsamiq wireframe.
-The prize page (prize.html) was added after I realized that a portrait gallery of all eight protagonists would be more informative and appealing to the user than a 'prize' overlay with a link to just one or two statisticians as I had originally planned.
+The prize page (prize.html) was added after I realized that a portrait gallery of all eight protagonists would be more informative and appealing to the user than a 'prize' overlay with a link to just one or two statisticians, as I had originally planned.